Are you a photography lover and you’re planning a trip to Morocco? Then you’ll love my guide to the most beautiful photography locations in Morocco!

 This lush oasis consists of crystal-blue natural pools and natural water slides carved out of the rocks surrounded by palm trees and stunning mountain views.

-Paradise Valley is a tourist destination but if you visit this oasis during low-season, you’ll be able to enjoy some peaceful time in this little paradise and take some great photos!
+Paradise Valley is a tourist destination but if you visit this oasis during the low season, you’ll be able to enjoy some peaceful time in this little paradise and take some great photos!

-How to visit Paradise Valley – 9 things you should know
+How to visit Paradise Valley Agadir in Morocco

 7. Draa Valley